sagemath/sagewiki_to_gh-2022-10-10/combinat/SageCombinatWorkshopOrsay.md

  * NicolasThiéry: I'll be there most of the time except Tuesday
  * Sébastien Labbé: between 25th-31st of January
+ * Thomas Fenrique
  * Nicolas Borie:
  * FrancoSaliola: I can (and will) participate for the whole week.
- * Florent Hivert: not 29th of January
+ * Florent Hivert:
  * Jean-Christophe Novelli: only 27-28 of January possible
  * Adrien Boussicault
  * Vincent Delecroix: I will participate three days (26-28) and perhaps whole week